How US gun culture compares with the world

 Yemen, home to the world's second-largest gun-owning population per capita (and a country in its fourth year of a bloody civil war and in the throes of a catastrophic humanitarian disaster) trails significantly behind the US in terms of ownership.

 When it comes to gun massacres, the US is an anomaly.

 There are more public mass shootings in America than in any other country in the world.

-In October 2017, 64-year-old gunman Stephen Paddock fired into crowds gathered at the Harvest Music Festival in Las Vegas.
-Fifty-eight people were killed and more than 500 people were injured.
+In October 2017, a 64-year-old gunman fired into crowds gathered at the Harvest Music Festival in Las Vegas, killing 58 and injuring almost 500 people.
 It was the deadliest mass shooting in modern US history.

-In 2016, an attack at the Pulse nightclub in Orlando left 49 people dead.
-In 2012, Adam Lanza went on a shooting spree in Newtown, Connecticut, killing his mother before murdering 26 students and staff at Sandy Hook Elementary School; in 2007, 32 people were killed in the Virginia Tech massacre.
+An attack at the Pulse nightclub in Orlando in 2016 left 49 people dead.
+In 2012, 26 students and staff at Sandy Hook Elementary School were killed; in 2007, 32 lives were taken in the Virginia Tech massacre.

 Such massacres continue to prompt debates about gun control.